Yes, wecashanycar is licensed under DED in the UAE and authorised to conduct online sales agreements by the Roads and Transport Authority.

 5 Most Popular Lexus Cars in Dubai

-Founded in 1989, Lexus is the luxury division of world’s top automaker Toyota.
+Founded in 1989, Lexus is the luxury division of Toyota – the world’s top automaker.
 Even though it started off with a single sedan style marque, the Lexus LS, the brand has grown exponentially to include coupes, sedans, convertibles and SUV models.
-Since its inception, Lexus has been renowned for combining style, luxury and performance and we look at some of the most popular Lexus cars in Dubai.
+Since its inception, Lexus has been renowned for combining style, luxury and performance.
+We look at some of the most popular Lexus cars in Dubai.

 The Lexus LX570